karthikeya-ms/Parallel_fluid_simulations-TUM_CFD_Lab/README.md

 1) Ensuring that the Boundary conditions are correctly declared and defined for new Boundary classes.

-2) Understandng the cause of various errors and rectifying them.
+2) Understandng the cause of various errors like residual diverging and rectifying them.

-3) Implementing the energy equation on/off condition for multiple cases in thr files.
+3) Implementing the energy equation on/off condition for multiple cases in the code files.

+4) Understanding and implementing new boundary conditions like Inflow, Outflow, and Wall temperatures for the cases.